overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 Since all services deal with Payments, they have a lot of common fields like `amount`, as well as common child nodes like `paymentMethod` in their structure.
 Based on the type of field, they have different kinds of validations.
 E.g.:

-- Common field like `amount` - needs *simple data validation* for non-negative integers.
+- Common fields like `amount` - needs *simple data validation* for non-negative integers.
 - Fields like `accountId` - needs a *stateful validation* which involves a DB read.
 - _Nested Validations_ for the common child nodes like `paymentMethod` as it is an independent child node inside a parent.